Jameshunter1/Drum-Kit/README.md

 ## Description

-An interactive drum hit using eventListeners for keypresses which triggers the corresponding drum sound
+An interactive drum kit using eventListeners for keypresses which triggers the corresponding drum sound.

 ## How to install and run the project